Moneshsoni/Moneshsoni/README.md

  Hi there 👋

 I'm Monesh soni.
-I'm  ROR Engineer From Indore India.
+I'm  ROR Developer In thoughtwin It solutions pvt ltd. Indore India.

 -🔭 I’m currently working on 🐍 Ruby On Rails, Python, Docker, AWS ,Linux.

-*🌱 I’m currently Searching job opportunity in IT Field.

 *👯 I’m looking to collaborate on open source project